 First published 1969.

-Published in Penguin Books August 1978 with a cover illustration by Peter Cross.
+Published by Penguin Books August 1978 with a cover illustration by Peter Cross.

 JOHN BOYD The Girl with the Jade Green Eyes, 1979 The Girl with the Jade Green Eyes (4996) by John Boyd